bien-pr/react-native-unity/README.md

+# @bien-pr/react-native-unity

+This repository forked from [@azesmway/react-native-unity](https://github.com/azesmway/react-native-unity) for some custom issue.

 # @azesmway/react-native-unity

 The plugin that allows you to embed a UNITY project into the react native as a full-fledged component